TrustedFloppa/Aspire-E5-575G-Hackintosh/README.md

 # Monterey (12.1) # Big Sur (10.16)  Catalina (10.15)  Mojave (10.14)  High Sierra (10.13)  Sierra (10.12)  El Capitan (10.11)

 # Note
-You will require lan cable to use online installer if you want to get offline installer then offline installer
+You will require lan cable to use online installer if you dont have lan cable then use Method 2 (Offline Installer)

 # Method 1 : Online Installer